bpozdena/OneDriveGUI/README.md

-:exclamation:   This branch aims to provide compatibility with the upcoming OneDrive client [v2.5.0-rc3](https://github.com/abraunegg/onedrive/discussions/2770).
+> [!WARNING]
+> OneDriveGUI v1.1.0 is only compatible with [OneDrive client v2.5.0](https://github.com/abraunegg/onedrive) .
+> There is no backward compatibility with older OneDrive client versions.
+Please use [OneDriveGUI v1.0.3](https://github.com/bpozdena/OneDriveGUI/releases/tag/v1.0.3) for OneDrive client v2.4.x .

+> [!IMPORTANT]
-- If you are using `sync_business_shared_folders` in your config file, you will need manually remove it.
+> If you are using `sync_business_shared_folders` in of OneDrive v2.4.0, you will need to manually remove it from the config file.
 Check the [client documentation](https://github.com/abraunegg/onedrive/blob/onedrive-v2.5.0-release-candidate-1/docs/business-shared-items.md) for more details.

-- There is no backwards compatibility with OneDrive client 2.4.x or older.
+> [!NOTE]
-- This GUI branch is only compatible with the Onedrive client v2.5.0.
-The path of OneDrive client binary  must be manually specified in the GUI settings.
+> If your OneDrive client v2.5 is not installed system wide, you can manually define the path to the OneDrive binary in the GUI settings.

     Example: